Uzbekistan Trip. Day 3: Bukhara

 The shop's name

-Lunch a bit late at around 2.30 pm at the Dolon Restaurant.
+Lunch was a bit late at around 2:30 pm at the Dolon Restaurant.
 Our next highlight was the Lyab-i Hauz Complex.

 Nu'man wanted to buy the Uzbek hat, but it was rather expensive here

-Lyab-i Hauz Complex is ensemble with three large architectural building, namely Kukeldash Madrasah, Khanaka and Nodir Divan-begi, with the pond (hauz) in the center.
+The Lyab-i Hauz Complex is an ensemble with three large architectural buildings, namely Kukeldash Madrasah, Khanaka, and Nodir Divan-begi, with the pond (hauz) in the center.
 Kanaka was closed for renovation, and the Nodir Divan-begi was across the street.
-Given around 40 minutes at the complex, we ventured into the Jewish community residents and hoped into their synagogue.
+Given around 40 minutes at the complex, we ventured into the Jewish community, met residents, and hopped into their synagogue.

 The mulberry trees